TitanAllStars/TitanAllStars.github.io/README.md

 1. Player name not changed from default - not engaged in the game
 1. Low titanite total - lack of interest in helping your fellow members

-Of course a leave-of-absense can be requested (i.e. voluntarily give up your slot).
+A leave-of-absense can be requested (i.e. voluntarily/temporarily give up your slot).
+A policy of maintaining open slots will assist your return.

-Maintaining open slots will assist your return.
+If you a dropped for lack of activity, feel free to reapply when you have more time to commit.

 # General info